 We’re in the headlines….

-In Spring 2017 we will be hosting a number of free Human Performance Seminars in various locations across the country including at our University of Exeter base (pictured).
+In 2017 we will be hosting a number of Human Performance Seminars in various locations across the country including at our University of Exeter base (pictured).
 These will be an opportunity to meet fellow industry professionals and share best practice.
 They will also serve as an introduction to the kind of ‘Evidence-Based’ training we specialise in, including demos of our Virtual Reality and eye-tracking technology.

 - Dr Samuel Vine of the University of Exeter will be presenting research into ‘Challenge and Threat reactions’ and how these can influence decision making and performance.